djourd1/trainR2022/content/en/tidyverse/Chapter1/02CreateVariables.md

 ## # ... with 1,694 more rows
 ```

 ### Exercise:

-Show a table that displays, the annual GDP of Zimbabwe after 1972 xpressed in million USD and sort the results by year.
+Show a table that displays, the annual GDP of Zimbabwe after 1972 expressed in million USD and sort the results by year.

 {{< spoiler text="Click to see the solution" >}}